slesolliec/domoticzExpressJS/README.md

  1. house wide modification (switching off house)
  1. count money consumption
  1. link to Google Sheet wanted temp reload
+ 1. be fault tolerant when wantedTemp.json is empty or not there

 ## Done